wernerschuler/Active-Directory-Tasks/README.md

 **People may use scripts when they login**
  - Right click account --> Properties --> Profile
- - **Logon script** - script that is executed automatically when a user logs into their computer.
-Such as, run a program, set up printers, and connect to shared folders.
+ - **Login script** - script that is executed automatically when a user logs into their computer.
+Such as running a program, setting up printers, and connecting to shared folders.

 **Home folder**
  - location on a network server where a user can store and access their personal files and data.
  - Right click account --> Properties --> Profile

-**Changing someone's lastname can cause issues**
+**Changing someone's last name can cause issues**
  - Their user account, email address, and other associated information may need to be updated to reflect the new last name.

 **Get access to more features in the Properties tab**